 Using exposed roots with a stake will help to hold them solid in the ground.

 This is one way that may be pretty easy in the desert with the shrubbery that is typically plentiful and gives you many options for exposed roots to use.

-Final Thoughts on Staking Out Your Tent on Sand
+Final Thoughts on How to Anchor Your Tent in the Sand

 You have multiple options that will let you safely anchor your shelter no matter how sandy the conditions are, with a freestanding style of a traditional tent without stakes being favored heavily.